iterative/ldb-resources/documentation/Getting-started-with-LDB.md

 or their prediction confidence remained low.
 This could tell us a few things: first, the underlying data object could be noisy or incorrect, or it could be paired with a wrong label.

-To investigate futher, let us isolate these objects into a separate dataset.
+To investigate further, let us isolate these objects into a separate dataset.
 We can create it by staging a new dataset and querying annotations from network output to add objects into it: